The Day the Beatles Met Cassius Clay

 If you’re picking up on a lack of enthusiasm in Harrison’s quote, that’s because according to the PBS documentary Made in Miami, the band reportedly preferred to meet and be photographed with the champion Liston.
 Check out the video above for the full story.

-Yes, it was all a staged photo-op and the pictures that emerged — of Clay knocking out all four men with one punch and him beating his chest as they lay on the ground — are undoubtedly very silly.
+It was all a staged photo-op, and the pictures that emerged — of Clay knocking out all four men with one punch and him beating his chest as they lay on the ground — are undoubtedly very silly.
 But there’s something incredible about seeing these five men at a time when they really had no idea of how they would would help shape the world.

 “I taught him everything he knew,” Ringo deadpanned.
 “That was a thrill, of course, and I was putting my money on Liston, so I really knew what was happening!”